Ingmar Lippert's book shelf

 Teams and leadership

-I am a team worker, and currently co-lead the research project Sociocultural Carbon.
-For several years I have been involved in the DataNatures team at the Museum of Natural History Berlin, the TiP research group at IT University of Copenhagen and, since 2019, I grow into the team of the Chair of Technoscience Studies at Brandenburg University of Technology.
+I am a team worker, performing in, and organising, collaborative teaching and research within the Institute of Cultural Anthropology and European Ethnology's team at Frankfurt University (since 2023).
+2019 to 2023 I co-led the research project Sociocultural Carbon.
+For several years I have been involved in the DataNatures team at the Museum of Natural History Berlin, the TiP research group at IT University of Copenhagen and the Chair of Technoscience Studies at Brandenburg University of Technology.

 Since the early 2000s, I have been leading several early career researcher teams, including the international doctoral/postdoc ‘Environment, Management and Society Research Group’, drawing into these teams multiple awards, grants and producing publications.